 The business will now be solvent and can start trading again.
 You make the scheduled payments to creditors through the insolvency practitioner until these are paid off.

-If you don't get the 75% vote from the creditors, your company could face [voluntary liquidation].(Add link to 'Liquidate your limited company' when it's live)
+If you don't get the 75% vote from the creditors, your company could face voluntary liquidation.

 If you don't meet the agreed payment schedule, any of your creditors can apply to wind up your business.